fbpx

 How does a branded medicine become generic?

-If a new pharmaceutical drug is developed and sold, a patent protects it for a limited period of time.
+If a new pharmaceutical drug is developed and sold, a patent protects it for a limited period.
 When the patent-protected period expires, the other companies will be able to produce and sell the medication, if it has the same active pharmaceutical ingredients that its patented competitors have.
 The generic medication is cheaper because the manufacturer has not incurred any expenses comparable to the branded drug maker for the original research, testing and marketing.

 Bioequivalent studies are carried out on generic medicines to ensure that the bioequivalence is the same as the branded drug.
 Two medications are bioequivalent if: